postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 ---

-If you are using APIs to build client-side applications—mobile apps, websites, or desktop applications—you may want to see the actual HTTP and HTTPS request traffic that's being sent and received in the application.
+If you are using APIs to build client-side applications—mobile apps, websites, or desktop applications, you may want to see the actual HTTP and HTTPS request traffic that's being sent and received in the application.
 Sometimes you might discover APIs that aren't even documented.
 You can capture this HTTP network traffic using the proxy that's built into the Postman app.

 > You can also capture HTTP requests in Chrome using [Postman Interceptor](/docs/sending-requests/capturing-request-data/interceptor/).